dimagi/commcare-cloud/README.md

 . init-ansible
 ```

-Create the vault password files for each environment:
+Create the vault password files for each environment (keys stored in CommCare Keepass):

 ```
 vi ~/.vault_pass_{ENV}.txt  # paste in the key